 What are the Peace and Morgan Silver Dollars?

 Coin collectors widely appreciate and collect the Morgan Silver Dollars and Peace Silver Dollars for their designs and high silver content.
 About .900 fine silver and .100 copper make up these coins.
-The history that both these coins carry documents the US’s economic past and important global history.
+The history that both these US silver dollars carry documents the US’s economic past and important global history.
 With the pending release of the 2021 Peace Silver Dollars and 2021 Morgan Silver Dollars, you might see these coins among the top-sellers for the year.

 The Morgan Silver Dollar

 The Morgan Silver Dollar became the first standard silver dollar struck since the Coinage Act of 1873.
 This act effectively ushered the US towards the gold standard, which ceased private silver coining.
-This gave the US the ability to prevent silver’s inflation.
+Therefore, this gave the US the ability to prevent silver’s inflation.
 Because this act permitted very specific silver dollars, this act deemed the Morgan Silver Dollar acceptable.
 The Morgan Dollar was minted from 1878-1904 & 1921 from the Philadelphia, San Francisco, Denver, New Orleans, and Carson City Mints.

 The history this coin carries does not merely end with the Comstock Lode.
 Actually, by 1918, the Pittman Act came into play.
-This act mandated the melting of approximately 270 million Morgan Silver Dollars to help Great Britain’s economy during WWI.
+This other act mandated the melting of approximately 270 million Morgan Silver Dollars to help Great Britain’s economy during WWI.

 As a result, over 270,000,000 Morgan Silver Dollars are forever lost.
 This was actually about half of the total mintage for these coins.
-Years later, the US found many more silver dollars in the Treasure vaults.
-However, not many of these coins ever left the Treasury.
+Years later, the US found many more silver dollars in the Treasure vaults; however, not many of these coins ever left the Treasury.
 As a result, today’s prices for collecting uncirculated Morgan Silver Dollars vary depending on condition, mintmark, and the coin’s grade.
 The 2021 Morgan Silver Dollar will have different editions commemorating the mints that struck the coins and privy marks for those that no longer exist.